Gambia Flag Home Page National Emblem

 Alien's ID Cards:

-All persons living in The Gambia must have and carry their identity card at all times.
+All persons living in Gambia must have and carry their identity card at all times.
 The alien card is valid for 1 full year and its function is to identify foreign nationalities living in the country.
 To get the alien's ID card one must first submit their passport and own nation's ID card.
 Failing this he or she should get a sworn affidavit or a consular's card proving one's nationality.

 There are 2 types: